The Distinction Between In and For - Part 1

 Unless the cold of winter has moved beyond our bones and into our hearts, unless we have allowed the bumps and bruises of life to numb us—the New Year holds hope.

 Despite all that has passed up till now, the New Year holds the promise of something better, the promise of a new tomorrow.
 It is true that winter has only just begun and that the spring of our youth is not ahead—but behind.
 There is hope, but it has been trampled and mishandled so that we dare not believe this year will be any different from last year.
 Last year’s hopes lie crumpled by the curb.
 The voices whisper, “Perhaps it is better to give up hope than face yet another year of disappointment.”
 Never!

-In this time of longing, and waiting, this unique place of suffering our “perseverance” should produce “character” and character should produce hope, but it is not automatic (Rom.
-5:4).
-Paul tells us “hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us” (Rom.
-5:5).
+In this time of longing, and waiting, this unique place of suffering our “perseverance” should produce “character” and character should produce hope, but it is not automatic (Romans 5:4).
+Paul tells us “hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us” (Romans 5:5).
 This time of longing should be characterized by hope, but it is not always so.

 As for me I cannot and will not live without hope.
 I cannot and will not pretend that my refusal to ask and hope "in" the Lord is faith.
 I do not perceive it as faith but stoicism: a noble idea that to suffer and endure lack without a word is more spiritual.
 It is the false idea that to ask of God is weakness.
 It is also the very human idea that to hope is to risk disappointment.
 To hope IS to risk disappointment.
 Hope anyway!
 Risk anyway!